suzannejmatthews/PDC-Unplugged/content/activities/pipelineSort.md

 * Comprehend Pipelines (Basic Structure and Organization): Describe basic pipelining process (multiple instructions can execute at the same time), describe stages of instruction execution

 * Know Pipeline Streams (e.g., GPU): Know that stream-based architecture exists in GPUs for graphics

+### Algorithms Topics

+* Know Sorting: Observe several sorting algorithms for varied platforms --- together with analyses.
+Parallel merge sort is the simplest example, but equally simple alternatives for rings and meshes might be covered also; more sophisticated algorithms might be covered in more advanced courses

 ---